How Does A Holiday Let Mortgage Work

 The criteria varies by provider, but borrowers will typically be asked to meet certain income, property, and affordability requirements, including:

 • Personal situation: Not everyone can apply for a holiday let.
-Most lenders limit applications to existing homeowners aged at least 21, but broker will give you a definitive picture – there are a few lenders who will help if you are not a homeowner or age 21 years.
+Most lenders limit applications to existing homeowners aged at least 21, but our broker team will give you a definitive picture – there are a few lenders who will help if you are not a homeowner or age 21 years.

 • Minimum income: As with residential mortgages, some lenders may ask that you meet an income threshold, others will not.
 Mortgage payments are expected to be covered by the rent, which is a more important factor than your personal income.
 However, you will need to cover mortgage costs even if you have a gap in rental income.

 • Rental income: As with buy to let mortgages, the lender will require the rental income to exceed the mortgage payment by a given percentage.
 This is called the 'rental coverage'.
 A “stress test” will also be applied to make sure you can keep making payments if the interest rates rise.
-These two factors are used in a calculation to assess whether the mortgage would be affordable to you, if it was more expensive.
+These two factors are used in a calculation to assess whether the mortgage would be affordable to you, if it became more expensive.
 This is to protect you from overstretching yourself financially.

 • Property condition: The lender will seek to ensure the property is a sound and secure investment and that there is nothing that could hurt its value, such as covenants or easements.